Boycott, Divestment and Sanctions: Harassment of BDS activists

 The Israeli government has threatened and harassed BDS activists.

 In September 2009, Mohammed Othman was detained after returning from a trip to Norway where he discussed BDS with Norwegian officials.
 He was released after four months, after an international campaign in which Amnesty International threatened to declare him a prisoner of conscience.
 BNC member Jamal Juma was also detained for several weeks in 2009.
 No charges were leveled against either of them.

 In March 2016, Israeli minister Yisrael Katz stated that Israel should employ "targeted civil eliminations" against BDS leaders.
-The term alluded to the policy of targeted assassinations that Israel uses against members of Palestinian armed groups.
+According to Amnesty International, the term alluded to the policy of targeted assassinations that Israel uses against members of Palestinian armed groups.
 Erdan called for BDS leaders to "pay the price" for their work.
 In response, Amnesty International issued a statement expressing its concern about the safety and liberty of Barghouti and other BDS activists.
 Barghouti has been the target of several travel bans and in 2019 the Israeli government announced that it was preparing to expel him.

 In July 2020, Israeli soldiers arrested Mahmoud Nawajaa, General Coordinator of BNC, in his home near Ramallah and detained him for 19 days.

 Brand Israel

 Academics Rhys Crilley and Ilan Manor have said that "as long as the Israeli-Palestinian conflict endures so Israel's global reputation will become poorer" and cite a number of global surveys, including the 2006 Nation Brand Index, which found that "Israel is the worst brand in the world...Israel's brand is by a considerable margin the most negative we have ever measured" due to its long-running conflict with the Palestinians, which, in combination with BDS activities, has led to its being increasingly associated with apartheid and war crimes.
 The Israeli government initiated "Brand Israel", a campaign to improve Israel's image by showing its "prettier face", downplaying religion, and avoiding discussing the conflict with the Palestinians.

 Brand Israel promotes Israeli culture abroad and also seeks to influence "opinion-formers" by inviting them on free trips to Israel.
 BDS attempts to counter the campaign by urging people not to participate in its activities.
 For example, in 2016 the Israeli government offered 26 Oscars-nominated celebrities 10-day free trips to Israel worth at least $15,000 to $18,000 per person.
 BDS activists took out an ad reading "#SkipTheTrip.
 Don't endorse Israeli apartheid" and urged the celebrities not to go.
-According to Catherine Rottenberg, they were successful and not a single celebrity went on the free trip.